alexiskirke/meditation-video-generator-openai/README.md

 - `binaural: bool` - If True, generate binaural beats.
 - `all_voices: bool` - If True, choose from all available voices (not just the "best" two).
 - `binaural_fade_out_duration: float` - Duration of the fade-out at the end of the binaural beats.
-- `binaural_file_gain_db: int` - How much binaural beats should be quieter than the input voice audio.
 - `start_beat_freq: float` - Initial frequency difference for the binaural effect.
 - `end_beat_freq: float` - Final frequency difference for the binaural effect.
 - `base_freq: float` - Base frequency for the binaural beats.